rob-windsor/msgraph-training-authentication/lab.md

     ![Screenshot of ](Images/17.png)

-1. Select the link.
+1. Select the **Send Mail** link.
 You are now prompted to consent.
 The permissions include "Send mail as you".

     ![Screenshot of permission dialog box.](Images/18.png)